-More UK students go to the US and Australia than to all 27 EU countries combined
+Far more UK students go to the US and Australia than to any EU country

 Layla Moran MP should learn about Erasmus+ before lecturing people

 LibDems fail in attempt to resurrect their reputation with students

 On Wednesday this week Layla Moran, LibDem MP for Oxford West and Abingdon, put forward an amendment to the Withdrawal Bill regarding the EU’s €30bn education programme called Erasmus+.
 Commonly thought of as an exchange programme allowing students to study abroad, we lift the lid on this vastly expensive youth indoctrination project.